tinaponting/protect-wordpress/README.md

 Updated files:
 ** Working on updating, BBQ curom codes.

+-Updated: 221019 wp-includes, works! = Ready to work for you!
-- Updated: 221017 wp-content folder =Ready to work for you!
+- Updated: 221017 wp-content folder! = Ready to work for you!
 - Updated: 221017 -htaccess1 = Ready to work for you!
 On your blog, look in now and then for updates!
 - Updated: wpconten/uploads folder for better speed and security.
 - Updated: wpcontent folder for more speed and security:)